David06A/BTC-Flow-Scriptable/README.md

 # Bitcoin Exchange Flow Widget for iOS

 Javascript code which creates an iOS widget to display on your Apple products home screen.
-This widget shows the amount of of Bitcoin flowing in, out and net movement within exchanges such as Binance.
+This widget shows the amount of Bitcoin flowing in, out and net movement within exchanges such as Binance.

 ## Installation / Usage